Last Updated on June 14, 2022 by Jeremy

 Deutschtown Music Festival

-The Deutschtown Music Festival converts several blocks in this North Side neighborhood into one of the biggest concert arenas in the city with over 180 bands on no fewer than six unique stages.
-2019's music festival takes place July 12th and 13th!
+The Deutschtown Music Festival converts several blocks in this North Side neighborhood into one of the biggest concert arenas in the city with many bands over several stages.
+2022's music festival takes place July 22nd to 24th!

 Blueberry Picking at Trax Farms